M-arcus/cloudron-docs/knowledgebase/docs/installation.md

 Security is a core feature of the Cloudron and the default installation is already setup to follow [best practices](/documentation/security/).
-We do not recommend adding and modifying rules in `iptables` since Cloudron already does this (all ports are blocked).
+We do not recommend adding and modifying rules in `iptables` since Cloudron already does this (all unneeded ports are blocked).

 To further harden security, we recommend configuring the VPS Firewall (in your VPS provider control panel) by following [the firewall docs](/documentation/security/#configuring-cloud-firewall).